-Discussions with project staff, family members or others about the pros and cons of disclosure and to whom you might disclose your disability.
-Determining what documentation of disability will be needed for potential schools.
-Determining how you will obtain documentation that you may need at potential schools.
-Finding out what the academic requirements will be for various STEM majors at potential schools.
-Applying for financial aid.
-Responding to colleges or universities in a timely way.
+Discussions with project staff, family member disclosure and to whom you might disclose Determining what documentation of disability y will be needed for potential schools.
+Determining how you will obtain documenta schools. tion that you may need at potential Finding out what the academic requirement potential schools. s will be for various STEM majors at Applying for financial aid.
+Responding to colleges or universities in a t imely way.
 Participate in mentorship.
 Participate in internship.
 Complete postsecondary transition portfolio (hard copy or electronic).